HPGE policy information

 Natural abilities, or aptitudes should be understood as signs of high potential that forecast or predict the possibility for future high achievement in fields of talent.
 For high potential and gifted students, these abilities are more likely to manifest themselves in their younger years where limited systematic learning activities have begun to transform their ability into developed competencies or mastery.

-What do we mean by high potential and gifted students?
+How do teachers and school leaders recognise high potential and gifted students?

 The High Potential and Gifted Education Policy applies to all NSW Department of Education school staff and teachers.